bgotchall/profile_page/dev_notes.md

 3/31:  it worked.
 I transferred my code from here to react_routing_study bit by bit and it works fine on heroku...
 I cleaned up this repo so it is at least back to working on local.
 Note:  there was a bizarre problem on the transferred contact page where a phantom page break kept showing up for my website link.  but since it was a dead link I just deleted it.
+(This was due to a regular bootstrap CDN link in the new repo)

 Now the question is what is the fucking diff between these repos now?